canemdormienti/Opencore-Opencanopy-Themes/README.md

 5 - Inside that folder create another one named CPK.

-6 - It now looks like this: /EFI/OC/Resources/Image/canemdormienti/CPK.
+6 - It now looks like this:

+ - /EFI/OC/Resources/Image/canemdormienti/CPK
+ - /EFI/OC/Resources/Image/Acidanthera/Syrah

-7 - Copy the .icns from the /Image/Resource folder from the downloaded archives and paste in the CPK folder.
+7 - Copy the .icns from the downloaded zip: /OpenCore-OpenCanopy-Themes-main/CPK/Resource/Image/*.icns and paste in the CPK folder.

 8 -